-- the country, making pathways to employment more difficult and making it harder for employers to maintain existing workforce levels in the future. - Income and consumption on average our householders have lower household income figures, driven by a lower personal earning potential than experience in other parts of the country and resulting in reduced local consumption and increased pressures on housing and rental affordability.
+- the country, making pathways to employment more difficult and making it harder for employers to maintain existing workforce levels in the future. - Income and consumption on average our householders have lower household income figures.
+This is driven by a lower personal earning potential than experienced in other parts of the country and has resulted in reduced local consumption and increased pressures on housing and rental affordability.